adambard/learnxinyminutes-docs/haxe.html.markdown

 // Note: The enum above can include *other* enums as well, including itself!
 // Note: This is what's called *Algebraic data type* in some other languages.

-class ComplexEnumTest{
+class ComplexEnumTest {
-    public static function example(){
+    public static function example() {
         var e1:ComplexEnum = IntEnum(4); // specifying the enum parameter
-        /*
-           Now we can switch on the enum, as well as extract any parameters it might of had.
+        // Now we can switch on the enum, as well as extract any parameters
-         */
+        // it might of had.
         switch(e1){
             case IntEnum(x) : trace('$x was the parameter passed to e1');
             default: trace("Shouldn't be printed");